 About Mousumi Mazumdar

-She first supported Virtus during her Masters degree in 2018 – attending the European Summer Games in Paris and has since attended numerous events including 2019 Global Games, Tokyo 2020 Paralympic Games.
+Mousumi Mazumdar is the Marketing and Communications officer of Virtus: World Intellectual Impairment Sport.
+She first supported Virtus during her Masters degree in 2018 as an intern– attending the European Summer Games in Paris and has since attended numerous events including 2019 Global Games, Tokyo 2020 Paralympic Games.

 Entries by Mousumi Mazumdar